lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

         :language: Python
         :lineno-match:
         :end-before: marker-1
-        :emphasize-lines: 6, 8-10
+        :emphasize-lines: 6, 9-11

 The SConscript file begins with imports of standard Python libraries.
-The first highlighed section is an SCons specific requirement.
-By default, SCons does not build in the user's current environment.
-This ensures reproducability between users and environments.
-However, in this case we want to inherit the user's compute environment, so we must import ``env``, which is a variable set in EABM's SConstruct file.
+The first highlighted line imports the ``env`` variable, which is a variable set in ``eabm/SConstruct`` file.
+The ``env`` variable defines project settings, and is imported so setings variables are not hard-coded more than once.

-The next set of highlighted lines sets environment agnostic paths by utilizing `Python pathlib`_ objects.
+The next set of highlighted lines sets operating system agnostic paths by utilizing `Python pathlib`_ objects.
+Pathlib objects are used to reconstruct absolute paths to source files using variables specified defined in the ``eabm/SConstruct`` file.
+This method of path definition allows for path strings to be hard-coded only once, and then used as variables everywhere else in the code.
 The variable ``abaqus_source_abspath`` is used in source definitions to point at the absolute path to the directory where the Abaqus journal files exist.

-Lastly, the ``model`` variable is assinged so it can be used to specify an Abaqus journal file by name.

 .. todo::